-Our four scenarios therefore characterize different spatial fishing patterns and spatial abundances, so we can examine when the correction performs better or worse.
+Our four scenarios therefore characterize different spatial fishing patterns and spatial abundances, so we can examine when a statistical correction for selection bias would perform better or worse.
 Figure 3 demonstrates an example where fishing occurred in a sample replicate-year for Baseline Scenario 1 (left panel) and Partial Fisher Coverage Scenario 2 (right panel).
 In both of these scenarios, the spatial distribution of abundance is static across all years, shaded in blue.
 In Scenario 1 however, each “trip” (an example trip is illustrated in red) consists of only a single haul, and a vessel’s starting area is randomized.
+The example trip in red, for instance, has the vessel randomly placed in Area 9 to start, and then the vessel examines its alternatives, and chooses to move to Area 6, where it makes a single haul.

 This might correspond to a world where fishers have preferred starting areas, based on their past experience, and the fisher steams to that area to begin their fishing trip, but this data-generating process abstracts from how fishers might make multiple hauls in a trip.
 Then, the baseline scenario observes a large number of observations starting in each area (labeled in green).

-As an alternative, in Scenario 2, vessels always start at Area 1.
-Then they take multiple hauls in a trip, where the red arrows illustrate five hauls and choice occasions in a single hypothetical trip.
-When all vessels start in Area 1, they tend to migrate towards the areas with greater abundance.
-Then the probability of moving to an area with low abundance is relatively small.
-Note that areas with low abundance in the southwest have fewer observations, and depending on the choice of polynomial approximation the number of observations may need to be larger in order to have sufficient variation in the probability covariates to identify the free parameters in the correction function.
+These are catch observations as if there were a hypothetical observer on board; note length observations are not included in the fishery model but rather passed directly from the operating model.
+Because the correction function uses probabilities of moving to an area as covariates, variation in the types of vessels and different starting areas is also important to the performance of the correction.
+For example the starting area determines the distance to each area, and therefore the probability a vessel travels to each area, where we might expect greater distance to decrease the probability.